HimeWoo/untitled-paint-game/ProjectDocument.md

 **Files:** `player.gd`, `HealthBar.gd`, UI scene (Interface → TopLeft → HealthBar)

-I implemented a responsive player health UI and ensured it integrates correctly with the respawn system:
+I implemented a responsive player health UI and integrated it with the respawn system:

 - **Health model:**
   - `max_hp` and `current_hp` defined in `player.gd`.